 It was a scorching afternoon in Berkeley, California, on the 29th of September, 1978.
 15-year-old Mary Vincent was a promising dancer.
 Having worked front stage at the Lido de Paris in Las Vegas, as well as in Australia and Hawaii, her future was certainly looking bright.
 On that fateful afternoon, Mary decided she was going to run away from home.
 Her parents were going through a divorce and she needed some time alone.
 Los Angeles was the destination, she decided.

-As she pointed her thumb towards the hazy California sun, a blue van rolled to a halt beside the bright and promising teenager.
-Behind the wheel was former merchant marine seaman, Lawrence Singleton, a relatively unsuspecting looking man that looked like your average grandfather.
+As she pointed her thumb towards the hazy California sun, a blue van rolled to a halt beside her.
+Behind the wheel was former merchant marine seaman, Lawrence Singleton, a relatively unsuspecting looking man with grandfatherly features.
 Singleton offered to drive Mary to Interstate 5 to which she readily accepted.

 As they approached Interstate 5, Singleton continued to drive.
 When Mary realised that he had passed the turn off, she grabbed a pointed surveyor stick that was sitting beside the passenger seat and demanded he turn the car around.
-A shocked Singleton said it was an honest mistake and complied.
+Singleton told Mary that it was an honest mistake and turned the car around to head back towards Interstate 5.

-A few miles down the road, Singleton pulled the car in and told Mary he needed to use the bathroom and couldn’t wait to the nearest gas station.
-Mary decided to get out for a breath of fresh air.
-As she was tying her lace, Singleton crept up from behind and cracked her across the head with a hammer.
+A few miles down the road, Singleton pulled the car in at the side of the road and told Mary he needed to use urinate and that he couldn’t wait to the nearest gas station.
+Mary decided to get out of the car for a breath of fresh air.
+As she was tying her lace, Singleton crept up from behind and cracked her over the head with a hammer.

-After brutally raping and sodomising the teenager, Singleton severed both of her arms with a hatchet and threw her down a 30 foot culvert in Del Puerto Canyon in Stanislaus County.
-As Singleton sped off, he believed that he had killed Mary and that nobody would ever know what he had just done.
+After brutally raping and sodomising the teenager, Singleton severed both of her arms with a hatchet.
+He then threw her down a 30 foot culvert in Del Puerto Canyon in Stanislaus County and left her for dead.
+As Singleton sped off, he believed that he had killed Mary and that nobody would ever be able to find her.
 He was wrong.

 The following morning, two women came across a ghastly sight: Mary Vincent was stumbling down the road, nude, holding what remained of her mutilated arms up in the air.
 “She was holding up her arms so that the muscles and blood would not fall out,” read the court documents.1